Arizona Charlie’s East

 This hotel’s location on Boulder Highway is not as bad as you’d immediately suspect.
 Although it certainly isn’t within walking distance of the main attractions on The Strip, the drive is not terrible.
 If traffic lights are on your side, you can make it from The Strip to here in about 15 minutes.
 However, I have to give it a lower score in this category just because any time you want to go to the places most tourists will want to go, you’ll have to get in your car to do so.

 The rooms, located in three-story motor inn style buildings, come in two different styles.
-The first is a basic motel room, which won’t provide you with the most luxurious surroundings in town, but is clean and comfortable.
+The first is a basic motel room, which won’t provide you with the most luxurious surroundings in town, but is clean and has a bed so what else do you want for $29?

 The second are suites, which are roughly the size of two basic motel rooms.
 You enter into a sitting area with a sofa, chair, coffee table, writing table, and a television.
 An adjoining bedroom/bathroom features a bed (duh), dresser, nightstands, a wardrobe area, and a second television.
 Each room comes with air, telephone(s), cable TV(s) with in-room movies and services, iron and board, wireless Internet for a fee, and your basic shampoos, conditioners, and the like.